lballore/metal-parser/docs/user_guide.rst

     api = DarkLyricsApi()

-Retrieve the lyrics given a song and the corresponding artist:
+Retrieve the lyrics given a song and the corresponding artist
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::